merthidayetoglu/HiCCL/README.md

 # HiCCL

-HiCCL is a compositional GPU-Aware communication library.
-It decouples the collective pattern from the machine description.
-When the machine is described, ExaComm optimizes the primitive pattern for a hierarchical machine template.
+HiCCL is a GPU-Aware communication library.
+It has a compositional API for separating the collective pattern design from the machine-specific optimizations.
+It offers the Expand and Fold primitives to design complicated collective communication patterns.
+HiCCL then optimizes the primitive pattern for a specified machine, that is described by the user.